-- 5.1 Convergint hereby grants Company general authorization to use further Sub-Processors as necessary for the provision of services under this Agreement.
+5.1 Convergint hereby grants Company general authorization to use Sub-Processors as necessary for the provision of services under this Agreement.
 Prior to engaging any Sub-Processors in the context of provisioning services under this Agreement, Company will provide Convergint with at least fifteen (15) days' advanced notice and an opportunity to object.
 If Convergint provides no objection during this notice period, Convergint shall be deemed to have provided authorization for use of such Sub-Processor.
-In the event Convergint objects, the Parties shall cooperate to address Convergint's concerns and/or select an alternative, mutually agreeable Sub-Processor. - 5.2 Company warrants that it maintains a security evaluation process to conduct commercially reasonable due diligence prior to utilizing any Subcontractor to Process Protected Information, and shall obligate each such party to meet or exceed its own information security policies and standards as well as all requirements of this Addendum and applicable Data Protection Laws.
+In the event Convergint objects, the Parties shall cooperate to address Convergint's concerns and/or select an alternative, mutually agreeable Sub-Processor.
+All Sub-Processors listed in Appendix 1 shall be deemed as authorized.

+- 5.2 Company warrants that it maintains a security evaluation process to conduct commercially reasonable due diligence prior to utilizing any Subcontractor to Process Protected Information, and shall obligate each such party to meet or exceed its own information security policies and standards as well as all requirements of this Addendum and applicable Data Protection Laws.
 Company is, and shall at all times remain, responsible for all acts and omissions of any and all of its employees and Subcontractors. - 5.3 Company shall ensure that its Sub-Processors and employees are contractually bound to meet obligations no less strict than those expressed under this Agreement.